-- Monsters smarter than an insect will retreat if they have LOS but can't reach you.
-[Source]
+- Non-brainless monsters will retreat if they can't reach you or shoot at you.

 Prior to 0.13 reptile intelligence and insect intelligence were one value, and Elyvilon could thus pacify insects.
 Also, friendly dumb monsters wouldn't turn hostile when damaged by ranged attacks.